appcelerator-archive/ti.magtek/documentation/index.md

 ### swipeError

 Fired when a card error is detected during the swipe.
 This event is triggered when errors are detected composing the data for the swipe event.
 You will need to analyze the full data blob for all possible errors.

-## Methods
-### resumeConnection()
-call this in the applications resume event to reconnect the reader when the application goes into the background.

 ## Usage